Would you like to address us a complaint?

 What happens once you have filed a complaint

-We will record the receipt of the complaint and further record the relevant details of the complainant(s) and the complaint, to the extent they are provided.
+We will record the receipt of the complaint and the relevant details of the complainant(s) and the complaint, to the extent they are provided.

-The European Money Markets Institute will investigate with regard to the complaint, which may include, but not be limited to, a review of appropriate communications, documentation, and data as well as discussions with relevant stakeholders.
+We will investigate the facts subject to the complaint, which may include, but not be limited to, communications, documentation, and data as well as discussions with relevant stakeholders.

-Following investigation, The European Money Markets Institute will produce a report that outlines a summary of the complaint, the response to the complaint, and any remedial actions that may be taken to address the complaint.
-Prior to finalisation of the report, The European Money Markets Institute may escalate any issues related to a complaint to other governing bodies, as deemed necessary.
-The European Money Markets Institute will provide the report to the complainant(s) without unnecessary delay, if the appropriate contact information was made available.
+Following investigation, we will produce a report that outlines a summary of the complaint, the response to you, and any remedial actions that may be taken to address the complaint.
+Prior to finalisation of the report, we may escalate any issues related to a complaint to one or more European Money Markets Institute governing body, as deemed necessary.
+We will then provide you with our answer without unnecessary delay if the appropriate contact information was made available.

-If the complainant(s) find(s) The European Money Markets Institute’s report in response to a complaint unsatisfactory or insufficient, the complainant(s) may lodge an appeal against such response report.
-Appeals must be made with The European Money Markets Institute, within a reasonable period of time and without unnecessary delay following receipt of the report by the complainant(s) and should further be accompanied by additional evidence, documentation and/or data that supports the need for additional review.
+If you find our answer unsatisfactory or insufficient, you may file an appeal against such response.
+Appeals must be us within a reasonable period of time and without unnecessary delay following receipt of the response from us and should further be accompanied by additional evidence, documentation and/or data that supports the need for additional review.